4-field symmetry breakings in twin-resonator photonic isomers: Sequential and nested SSB

-We begin by seeking the set of stationary states of Eq. \eqref{LangevinEquations}, where the fields $a_{1\pm,2\pm}$ do not change over time, i.e. $\dot{a}_{1\pm,2\pm}=0$.
-We can find analytically a partial set of these stationary states by forcing degeneracies, or symmetries, on the system (such as forcing $a_{1+,2+}=a_{1-,2-}$, see Appendix for more details).
-For the system with no such forced symmetries however, we numerically evaluate Eq. \eqref{LangevinEquations} for a variety of initial conditions, and over sufficient evolution times to find additional stationary states.
+We begin by seeking the set of stationary states of Eq.~\eqref{LangevinEquations}, where the fields $a_{1\pm,2\pm}$ do not change over time, i.e. $\dot{a}_{1\pm,2\pm}=0$.
+We can find analytically a partial set of these stationary states by forcing degeneracies, or symmetries, on the system (such as forcing $a_{1+,2+}=a_{1-,2-}$, detailed calculations are provided in the Appendix).
+For the system with no such forced symmetries however, we numerically evaluate Eq.~\eqref{LangevinEquations} for a variety of system parameters, and over sufficient evolution times to find additional stationary states.
+The initial condition for the zero-input power is defined as all the four field components have zero amplitudes and zero phases.
+Thereafter, to replicate the experimental conditions, where the input power is increased continuously at a rate much slower than the cavity build-up time, the system is allowed to evolve for a time much longer than the cavity build-up time, and after it reaches steady state, that steady state values of the field components are used as the initial condition for the evolution of the system with the next input power.
+The time step for integration is considered to be 5 ns, the total integration time for achieving steady state is considered to be greater than 60 $\mu$s, the step-size of increment of $S_{in}$ is from $(1.2 \sim 2.68)\times10^4$.
+The step-size is chosen to be big (small) in regions where the changes in the steady-state amplitudes of the circulating fields are small (big).
 Figure \ref{fig2} shows the results of this analysis in the form of input intensity scans.

 From Fig.~\ref{fig2}, it can be seen that for small input powers all the four fields are symmetric in their intensities, defined in the first line of Table~\ref{tab:my_label}.
 When we define the system as holding full symmetry between the circulating photon numbers, the system holds all the following symmetries and corresponding invariances Polarization Symmetry (PS): $|a_{1+}|^2\leftrightarrow|a_{1-}|^2 \;\&\; |a_{2+}|^2\leftrightarrow|a_{2-}|^2$, Resonator Symmetry (RS): $|a_{1+}|^2\leftrightarrow|a_{2+}|^2 \;\&\; |a_{1-}|^2\leftrightarrow|a_{2-}|^2$, and Cross Symmetry (CS): $|a_{1+}|^2\leftrightarrow|a_{2-}|^2 \;\&\; |a_{1-}|^2\leftrightarrow|a_{2+}|^2$.